Using Circular Polarisation to Test the Composition and Dynamics of Astrophysical Particle Accelerators: Discussion

 \subsection{Future prospects}

 Measuring such a polarised gamma ray flux is obviously an observational challenge.
 Circular gamma ray polarisation has been measured in the laboratory \cite{Tashenov2011164,Tashenov2014,PhysRev.109.1015} so prospects for applying such techniques to astronomy are not unreasonable.
-We leave an exact characterization of the flux normalization and background contributions to future work, as this requires detailed modeling of specific jets, and the inclusion of distance-dependent propagation effects.
+We leave an exact characterization of the flux normalization and background contributions to future work, as this requires detailed modeling of specific CR acceleration sites, and the inclusion of distance-dependent propagation effects.

 There is an interesting opportunity to verify this work prior to observing individual sources of high energy photons of cosmic origin.
 The atmosphere is also a target for high energy protons and the $pp$ collisions produce the same degree of photon polarisation.
 It might be possible to detect this polarisation in future experiments and verify some of the theoretical models that we have used.
 Calculations would need to be modified to account for heavier cosmic ray isotopes, as well as the finite muon lifetime.
 The latter would reduce, and above certain energies, flip the relative polarisation of the signal.